 Rob: A major factor for successful delivery of the project is the Project Manager.
-To be an effective Project Manager on a complex project requires an in-depth knowledge of the process and workings of the organisation and how to navigate the various challenges that will occur throughout the migration.
+To be an effective Project Manager on a complex project requires an in-depth knowledge of the process and workings of the organization and how to navigate the various challenges that will occur throughout the migration.
 Consider the following when selecting a Project Manager:

 - Strong communication skills are essential.

-- Wherever possible, select a Project Manager that is familiar with the organisation.
+- Wherever possible, select a Project Manager that is familiar with the organization.
 Having the allocated Project Manager engaged at the discovery stages of the project will help develop their understanding of the intricacies and technical challenges ahead.

 - An automated migration is a unique project and one that a Customer Project Manager will be unlikely to have experience of.
 Being receptive to guidance and support from the Asysco Project Manager is more of a benefit than prior experience.